method-inc/challenges/autocorrect/README.md

 - All keys on your keyboard are separated by some shortest path (A -> Z = 1, Z -> P = 9).
 - To find the distance between characters in words, you'll add +N instead of hamming +1.
 - N is the keyboard distance between the desired key and the one your user fat-fingered.
+- If the distance to the nearest dictionary match is > 12, use the original non-dictionary word.

 ## Tools at your disposal